nuII0/auditd_for_android/README.md

 ## Usage

-The project comes is structured in several Android-NDK projects and can be build as such via the `ndk-build` binary which comes with the official Android-NDK.
+The project is structured in several Android-NDK projects and can be build as such via the `ndk-build` binary which comes with the official Android-NDK.
-The app is a Android-SDK project and can be build with the official Android-SDK.
-All projects can be managet from `Android-Studio`.
+The app `AndroidForensik` is a Android-SDK project and can be build with the official Android-SDK.
+All projects can be managed from `Android-Studio`.

 ### Build instructions

-All components come with `Android.mk` files which can be build via the provided `build.sh`-scripts or inside the `Android-Studio` IDE.
+All components provide a `Android.mk` makefile which can be build via the included `build.sh`-scripts or alternatively, inside the `Android-Studio` IDE.
-`auditd`, `auparse` and `ausearch`

 ### Installation
-For testing purposes, it is sufficent to just copy the binaries over via adb and simply run them via `./auditd`, `./forensikmediator`, `./audit-dispatch` and alike.
+For testing purposes, it is sufficent to just copy the binaries over via adb to an running Android system and simply run them via `./auditd`, `./forensikmediator` and `./audit-dispatch`.

 #### Persistent installation
-In order to run the install the builded binaries on an Android system in a persistet way, they needed to be installed under `/system/bin/` and declared as system services in init.rc.
+In order to run the builded binaries on an Android system in a persistet way, they needed to be installed under `/system/bin/` and declared as system services in init.rc.
 There are many ways to install persistent files on Android, either by building a custom image from source or modifiying existing ROM-Images and modifying `system.img` and `ramdisk.img`.

 ##### Init.rc system services
 To declare the required components as system services, modify Androids `init.rc` with the follow entries